-- Dried fruits e.g. apricots, dates (apricots and dates both provide a source of iron and vitamin C which are important nutrients at altitude)
+- Dried fruits: Apricots and dates are both sources of iron and vitamin C, which are important nutrients at altitude.

 Get used to taking food out of your pocket and drinking with your gloves on.

-When it comes to freeze dried meals choose high energy serving sizes of approx. 800-1000kcal per portion.
-Price will often denote quality of the ingredients used and taste e.g. LYO Food, Expedition Foods, Good to go, Mountain house, Backpackers pantry.
-Most cater to specific dietary requirements such as vegan, gluten free etc. Freeze dried meals can come in single or double serving sizes.
-Make sure you check calorie intake for each serving and order the sufficient quantity.
-Again try them before you leave!
+When it comes to freeze-dried meals, choose high-energy serving sizes of approximately 800–1,000 kcal per portion.
+Price will often denote quality of the ingredients used and taste.
+Popular brands include LYO Food, Expedition Foods, Good To-Go, Mountain House, and Backpacker’s Pantry.
+Most cater to specific dietary requirements such as vegan, gluten free, etc. Freeze-dried meals can come in single or double serving sizes.
+Make sure you check calorie content for each serving and order a sufficient quantity.
+Again, try them before you leave!

-This breakfast recipe can be made up before you leave for your trip and stored in individual zip lock bags.
-Remember test it out before you leave, ingredients can be adjusted to suit your own taste preference.
+This breakfast recipe can be made up before you leave for your trip and stored in individual ziplock bags.
+Remember to test it out before you leave.
+Ingredients can be adjusted to suit your taste preferences.

-Hydration and fluid intake is also effected with exposure to altitude.
-The cold causes diaresis (increase water losses by the body) and also a reduction in voluntary drinking behavior.
-Read my 10 top tips for hydration here if you know you will have a limited weight allowance for fluids you can carry and limited access to fluids during the day.
-Consuming a higher energy drink is more effective than just drinking water at retaining more fluid.
-A higher energy drink can help off set significant dehydration and aid rehydrating at the end of a long day.
+Hydration and fluid intake is also affected with exposure to altitude.
+The cold causes diuresis (increased water loss in the body) and also a reduction in voluntary drinking behavior.
+Read my 10 top tips for hydration if you know you will have a limited weight allowance for fluids you can carry and limited access to fluids during the day.
+Consuming a higher-energy drink is more effective than just drinking water when it comes to retaining fluid.
+A higher-energy drink can help offset significant dehydration and aid rehydration at the end of a long day.

-A side note: If you do suffer from acute mountain sickness (AMS) we know that dehydration and under eating does not cause AMS but significant dehydration and energy deficit can exacerbate symptoms of AMS, making you generally feel worse.
+Although dehydration and undereating do not cause acute mountain sickness (AMS), significant dehydration and energy deficit can exacerbate symptoms of AMS, making you generally feel worse.

-There is a thorough chapter in Training for the New Alpinism on expedition eating and the impact of altitude on our physiology and body composition.
-It also provides good working examples of how to eat and what to eat when at altitude.
+There is a thorough chapter in Training for the New Alpinism on expedition eating and the impact of altitude on physiology and body composition.
+It also provides good working examples of how and what to eat when at altitude.